TWENTY TWO months old

 These are ideals I want to teach my girls (if I have any, of course–Chris is convinced we’ll have all boys).
 I was educated on periods in middle school, but with the undertone of ew that’s so gross and don’t ever have sex or you’ll get pregnant and die.
 There was no connection of the physical body and the emotional side.
 And if there ever was, it was somehow all boiled down into the worst combination of three letters: PMS.

 Even though you weren’t alive by the time I started having sex, I can tell you now that I never relied on birth control.
+Well, condoms–but not medicine.
 I tried it a few times, hoping it would regulate my moods, but never liked how it made me feel.
-So I learned to track my cycle, become aware of when I was fertile, and always used protection.
+So I learned to track my cycle, became aware of when I was fertile, and always used protection.

 And knowing your rhythms makes getting pregnant a bit easier.
 Boo-ya!

 I’m proud of all I’m learning.
 I’m proud of how far I’ve come.
-I know it probably all sounds strange to talk about my period so openly, but I wish someone would’ve normalized it when I was younger.
+I know it probably all sounds strange to talk about my period so openly, but I wish someone would’ve done so when I was younger.

 Thank you for where I am.
 Thank you for the timing of my life.
 Thank you for the sudden clarity I feel in my mind, as my body begins to take on a new form, creating our second child.
 I can’t wait to see what’s to come and for the first time in a long time, I am entirely hopeful.